 From birth till death, everything in life has a start and an end.
 The same rule applies when it comes to women’s reproductive age as well.
 Puberty is the start, and menopause or climacteric is the end here.
 They are well known amongst the population.
 The term perimenopause means ‘around menopause’ – this is related to the events taking place related to menopause.
 In simple terms, the female reproductive system prepares to cease its reproductive functions.
-This article explains perimenopause and help you track this transition with a perimenopause tracker.
+This article explains perimenopause and helps you track this transition with a perimenopause tracker.

 Menstruation or periods is a basic physiological change that happens for women.
 Vaginal bleeding occurs as an indication that the reproductive system is mature and ready for pregnancy.
-You can simply think of it as when she fails to get pregnant, and the reproductive system sheds the lining of the uterine wall called endometrium.
+You can simply think of it as when she fails to get pregnant, and the reproductive system sheds the lining of the uterine wall called the endometrium.
 Usually, women get periods in regular, predictable intervals.
 The average time between periods is every 28 days, mostly 25-30 days.
 However, some women experience cycles that last less than 21 days or more than 35 days.
 On average, menstrual bleeding usually takes place for 3–8 days.
 These durations vary between women.

 Premenopause means ‘before the menopause’.
 It starts with puberty – when a woman enters her reproductive years.
 And it ends with the signs of menopause.
 The first menstrual cycle defines the beginning of premenopause.
 The reason behind this cycle is to prepare your body for pregnancy.
 The hormones are the controller of the menstrual cycle.